-- damage to the urinary tract from surgery or a physical injury
+Damage tothe urinary tract results from surgery or a physical injury.

-The main symptom of chronic prostatitis is pelvic or genital pain.
+The main symptom of chronic prostatitis is genital or pelvic pain.
 For some people, the pain feels like a gnawing ache.
 For others, it is intense and sharp.
 The pain may come and go or always be present.

 Other symptoms of chronic prostatitis include:

-- needing to urinate frequently, including getting up several times at night to use the bathroom
+- frequent urination, including getting up several times at night to use the bathroom

 - difficulty urinating